philipcwhite/Monitoring/README.md

 ## Updates

+5/8/2019 - I am working on rearranging some code to better share resources like certificates and configuration files.
+I added a new directory called server where I am moving the website, event engine, and collector.
+I've also switched from text files to ini files for configuration.
+The three server components will now share the same ini file.
+I rewrote the three Windows services as well.
+I will make similar startup scripts for systemd on linux.
+I also updated the agents to use ini files.
+I have not tested all of the code as of yet.

 5/7/2019 - It looks like we have a fully working app on elementary OS.
 I still have a few things to test, lots of bugs to squash, and a ton of docs to update but things are looking good.
 I just tested the event engine today and it's working fine.
 I also updated the Windows agent to use subprocess.

 5/6/2019 - I updated the Event engine so it should now work on Linux.
 I still need to test.
 My changes to the device page for filesystem seem to have broken the Windows agent's display.
 Another thing to add to the to-do list.
 Also I still need to switch the Windows agent to use subprocess.
 Hopefully I will get this done this week.